ValentinFunk/Pointshop2/README.md

 # Pointshop 2

 ## Welcome to Pointshop 2
-Pointshop 2 is the next generation pointshop, designed to provide a better experience to both, sever administrators and players.
+Pointshop 2 is the next generation pointshop, coded from scratch to provide a better experience to both, server administrators and players.
 Its main features include easy creation and management of items, categories, players and settings through in-game menus as well as an innovative, inventory-based approach to item equipment.

 ## Shop Management
 It can be very frustrating as a server administrator to manage a shop system.
 Previously, items and categories would be created in Lua files, which is error prone, complicated and often a very tedious task.
 Frequently changing the map during modifications was very time consuming as well as making it impossible to play on the server.